 Account-based marketing (ABM) is a strategy of making marketing decisions based on the characteristics of target accounts and prospects.
 It involves creating a highly specific list of potential accounts, then creating personalized marketing experiences to engage those prospects.

-This strategy requires that a business’s sales and marketing teams work more closely together.
+This account based marketing tactics require that a business’s sales and marketing teams work more closely together.
 Sales reps in charge of those accounts can give crucial insight to their marketing peers, who can then develop custom content, targeted ads, and other unique methods of engaging with prospects.

 Depending on the needs and resources of an organization, ABM can take either a one-to-one approach or a segmented approach, where a few or many accounts with common traits are targeted with similar content.

-Since ABM is a more holistic marketing strategy, plan to incorporate at least a few of these techniques into your final marketing plan.
+Since ABM is a more holistic marketing strategy, plan to incorporate at least a few of these techniques into your final marketing plan with sales enablement on board.

 1. Market to current customers